 And have those all play in sync for additional room-filling music.

 The only things I didn’t see on here were high-definition codecs like apex HD l DAC that are a little bit more associated with Sony.

 But I didn’t see that I don’t even see apt X low latency but I did test this for an article on both YouTube and Netflix on my pixel for excel.
 But they honestly played perfectly fine

 Now as for a better life UE claims up to 24 hours of use which is actually insane for how loud and basic this thing gets just being upfront I had moved back to an apartment here

 So I’ve been running my test in the middle of the day and definitely not at night so I don’t want to you know get this you know disturb.

-But I will report back to you guys once I get the battery test I’ll probably put in the article somewhere for you.
+But I will report back to you guys once I get the battery test I’ll probably put the article somewhere for you.

-Missing feature of UE HYPERBOOM
+The missing feature of UE HYPERBOOM

 And they’re capable of streaming audio through your home’s Network we don’t get that here.